Insurance-friendly care: We’re in network with CareFirst/BCBS, Cigna, and United/GEHA. Availability varies by clinician.

 Outside of the therapy room

-Reading a fictional novel in the park or at a café, taking long walks or going to the gym, trying new places to eat, and spending quality time with friends and family.
-I value an individualized, culturally informed approach to wellness—honoring social, financial, emotional, physical, spiritual, and cultural parts of life.
+Reading a fictional novel, going to the gym, trying new places to eat, and spending quality time with friends and family.
+I identify as a Nigerian Muslim woman and this informs my holistic, culturally informed approach to therapy—honoring social, financial, emotional, physical, spiritual, and cultural parts of life.

 Note: If you’re in crisis or need immediate support, call 988 or go to the nearest emergency room.